To My Boyfriend

-"To My Boyfriend" (Korean: 내 남자친구에게; RR: Nae namja chingu aegae) is a song performed by South Korean girl group Fin.K.L, released on May 25, 1998, as part of the group's debut studio album Blue Rain by DSP Media.
+"To My Boyfriend" (Korean: 내 남자친구에게; RR: Nae namja chingu aegae) is a song performed by South Korean girl group Fin.K.L, released on May 20, 1998, as part of the group's debut studio album Blue Rain by DSP Media.
 Stylistically, "To My Boyfriend" is a summer-themed dance and bubblegum pop song that lyrically resembles that of a love letter written towards the members' romantic interests.

 Background and release

-Fin.K.L debuted under DSP Media with the release of their studio album Blue Rain on May 25, 1998.
-Three singles were spawned from the album, including the title track "Blue Rain", "To My Boyfriend", and "Ruby".
+Fin.K.L's debut studio album Blue Rain spawned the singles "Blue Rain", "To My Boyfriend", and "Ruby".
 The album was met with commercial success in South Korea, where it sold over 231,000 copies by August 1998.
 The song's accompanying music video was included in the group's compilation DVD album Forever 1998-2005 Music & Story, which was made available on November 18, 2005.

 Reception

 "To My Boyfriend" was positively received domestically following its release.
 It became a popular mobile phone ringtone in the years after, particularly around Valentines Day.
 "To My Boyfriend" was named one of the top 100 K-pop Masterpieces of all time by a panel of 35 Korean music experts in a collaboration with Melon and newspaper Seoul Shinmun in 2021.
 Critic Lee Kyu-tak contrasted the song's "exciting beats, sweet melody, and cute lyrics" with the group's "calmly toned-down costumes and stages" presented in their debut track "Blue Rain", and said that the concept shown in "To My Boyfriend" perhaps suited the group's image better.
 Lee added that "The non-exaggerated cute and lively images that Fin.K.L showed in 'To My Boyfriend' had a great influence on later K-pop girl groups", which is why, "along with S.E.S., Fin.K.L are remembered in K-pop history."